Rajat117/aws-guide/Cognito/Overview.md

 2. Cognito Identity Pools (Federated Identity)
 ## Intro
-Giving an identity to the bunch of users so that they can access AWS services.(Basically giving them temporary AWS credentials with constraints attached)
+Giving an identity to the bunch of users so that they can access AWS services.(Basically giving them temporary AWS credentials in exchange of credentials with constraints attached)
 ## Characteristic
 - Identity Source can include
     - Federated Login